 Another place to look for cash is your overstuffed closets.
 Got a collection of baseball cards or Star Wars action figures?
 An ugly antique vase that could fetch a nice price?
 Today might be the rainy day you’ve been saving for.

 You might already be planning to work part-time at school.
-The relatively big-time commitment of a steady job is often a good plan (see "To Work or Not to Work?").
+The relatively big-time commitment of a steady job is often a good plan).
 But if it either doesn’t fit into your schedule or won’t provide all the money you need, you could always consider working for yourself.

 One student at a small midwestern college paid for much of her education by renting out her family’s barn as a summer storage place for dorm-room items.
 Another student raked in big bucks after he bought an espresso machine and opened his own coffee shop on campus.
 Some other great self-starter ideas include: